-This often brings up the comparison between Shared Hosting and Managed VPS Hosting.
+This often brings up the comparison between Shared Hosting and the managed VPS server.
 The good news, you can always upgrade or downgrade your plan if you realize later you may not have selected the right option.
 However, let us explain the pros and cons of shared and managed VPS hosting so you can make the best decision for now and the future.

 Pros and Cons of Shared Hosting